-Pay attention to that second part of the question.
+Pay attention to that second part of the question, about how you handled the issue.
 Your interviewer is not interested in dishing on how evil your last boss was or how messed up your previous employer’s stock inventory system was.

-You don’t necessarily have to be the one who solved the entire problem, though if you did, good job for you for showing initiative.
+You don’t necessarily have to be the one who solved the entire problem, though if you did, good job for showing initiative.
 Many times, however, calling in the right people is the best and most appropriate form of action.
 Either way, don’t be shy about telling this to your interviewer.

 Don’t stress about coming up with a major problem.
 Not everyone can rescue a company from financial ruin.
 A problem can be as simple as helping two colleagues who disagree about how to address a task resolve their differences.
 What you perceive as a problem and how you choose to resolve it tells a whole lot about who you are as a person.